-We then compare our results to the one achieved with the time-frequency classification.
-For the hunt and peck typing, we obtain a detection rate of 37%.
-For the touch typing techniques, our results improved to 9.3%.
+We then compare our results to the one achieved with the timefrequency classification.
+For the hunt and peck typing, we obtain a detection rate of 42.7%.
+For the touch typing techniques passwords (using the hunt and peck training data), the results improve using the time-frequency technique and the detection rate reached 21.3%.
+For the case where we use touch training on this data, we find that the average password rate for the touch-typing passwords goes up to 34.7%.